xiix0/scam/README.md

-You will be honored for contributing your time and skill to a worthy cause.
+If your life was a horse, you'd have to shoot it.